mturiansky/nonrad/README.md

 $ pip install -e .[dev]
 ```
 `nose2` is used for unittesting.
-To run the unittests, issue the command `nose2 -v` from the base directory.
+To run the unittests, issue the command `pytest nonrad` from the base directory.
 Unittests should run correctly with and without `numba` installed.

 ## Usage